 You’ve done your homework - been to the open days, studied the prospectuses, balanced larger playing fields against smaller classes, shorter journeys against longer bills.
-The first thing to recognise is that this - if your child is at junior school age or older – will mean an entrance examination.
+The first thing to recognise is that applying to a selective school will mean an entrance examination.
 While the mere thought might make you go cold, the right approach and preparation means the process can be successful, even enjoyable, and one in which you have a surprising amount of control.

-However, it is true that most good schools are heavily oversubscribed and inevitably lots of deserving candidates don't get in.
-It is, therefore, essential that you have a fallback school - ideally more than one - a school you like and your child likes and one to which you would be perfectly happy to send her - even if it is not your first choice.
+However, it is true that most good schools are oversubscribed and inevitably lots of deserving candidates don't get in.
+It is, therefore, essential that you have a fallback school - ideally more than one - a school you like and your child likes and one to which you would be perfectly happy to send them - even if it is not your first choice.

-Perhaps the most important thing at this stage is your child's - and your own - approach to these examinations.
+Perhaps the most important thing at this stage is your child's - and your own - approach to these admissions assessments.
 It cannot be stated too strongly that no child should ever be left with a sense of having failed.
 This can do severe damage which will not just go away but be with him or her for the rest of their lives.
 The business of applying to this or that school should be a 'let's give it a go' venture, not a matter of life, death, family honour, tradition, pride or, above all, fear of letting one's parents down.
-There is never only one possible school - as a great many families who, every year feel that their world has collapsed at the arrival of the 'wrong letter', discover.
+There is never only one possible school - as many families who, feel that their world has collapsed at the arrival of the 'wrong letter', discover.

 What to expect from the school admissions process

-These days, especially in London, many schools have organised themselves into consortia.
-This is so that your child doesn't have to sit 10 examinations if you have put her in for 10 schools.
+These days, especially in London, some schools have organised themselves into consortia.
+This is so that your child doesn't have to sit a separate examination for each of the 10 schools to which you have applied.
 Your first choice school will mark the examination and share the results with the others.
 Scholarships are different.
 The individual schools may well want to set their own scholarship papers.
 You will need to research this if you are considering putting your son or daughter in for a scholarship and the school will happily send you details.
 But, scholarship candidate or not, you will definitely face - the entrance exam!

-Getting an assessment
+Getting an academic assessment

 Finding a tutor